fa-bien/nurds/README.md

-# urdumb
+# nurds
-Ultimate Roller Derby Ubiquitous Magnet Board
+New Ultimate Roller Derby Simulator

-This is the source code for URDUMB.
-Try it at http://www.viennarollerderby.org/urdumb/ and http://www.viennarollerderby.org/urdumb/urdumb.html
+This is the source code for NURDS.
+Try it at https://nurds.space